 Vitamin A can be obtained from various foods:

-- Plant sources (beta-carotene) : Dark green leafy vegetables such as spinach and kale, orange and yellow vegetables such as carrots, sweet potatoes and pumpkin, and fruits such as mangoes and apricots.
+- Plant sources (beta-carotene) : Dark green leafy vegetables such as spinach and kale, orange and yellow vegetables such as carrots, sweet potatoes and pumpkin, as well as fruits such as mangoes and apricots.

 Recommended daily dose

-The recommended daily allowance (RDA) for vitamin A varies depending on age, gender and stage of life.
+The recommended daily allowance (RDA) for vitamin A varies depending on age, sex, and life stage.
 For example, adult men need about 900 micrograms of RAE (retinol activity equivalents) per day, while adult women need about 700 micrograms of RAE.

-- an overdose of vitamin A , especially in supplement form, can be toxic, causing symptoms such as nausea, dizziness, headaches and, in severe cases, liver damage and increased intracranial pressure.
+- an overdose of vitamin A , especially in the form of dietary supplements, can be toxic and lead to symptoms such as nausea, dizziness, headaches and, in severe cases, liver damage and increased intracranial pressure.

-It is important to find a balance and get vitamin A from a balanced diet with a mix of animal and plant sources.
-If you have concerns about vitamin A deficiency or overdose, a doctor or nutritionist should be consulted to ensure adequate intake.
+It is important to find a balance and obtain vitamin A from a balanced diet with a mix of animal and plant sources.
+If you have concerns about vitamin A deficiency or overdose, consult a doctor or nutritionist to ensure adequate intake.

 Similar terms